aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/iconfilter/_index.md

 ```

-Gets and sets Zero-based index of an icon in an icon set.
+Zero-based index of an icon in an icon set.

 **Returns:**
 int